typestack/class-validator/README.md

 :earth_americas: Translations created with the machine :robot:, if you found the mistake :bug: please add a new version of translate and write a comment in the right panel in https://crowdin.com/project/class-validator :sunglasses:

+:exclamation: The translations are inside the [package](https://www.npmjs.com/package/class-validator-multi-lang), so the package size is very large, you can use the [lite version](https://www.npmjs.com/package/class-validator-multi-lang-lite) without translations and add the necessary translates ones [manually](https://github.com/EndyKaufman/class-validator-multi-lang/tree/i18n/i18n)

 ## Examples of usages

 :godmode: Basic set custom messages